KOTORCommunityPatches/K1_Community_Patch/README.md

 Release Date: *TBA*

 ## 1. Description:
-This mod is a compilation of various bugfix mods (as well as a few original fixes) put together with the intention of fixing all the known bugs with the last official patch of KOTOR 1.
-A huge thanks to all of the mod authors who created these mods, and gave me permission to include them in this patch.
+This mod is a compilation of various bugfix mods and custom fixes put together with the intention of fixing all the known bugs with the last official patch of KOTOR 1.
+A huge thanks to all of the mod authors who have contributed.

 ## 2. Install:
 Run INSTALL.exe and navigate to your K1 install folder.
-Generally speaking, this mod should be installed before anything else, except mods that do hard edits/overwrites of 2DA, TLK or MOD (module) files.
+Generally speaking, this mod should be installed before anything else, except mods that do hard overwrites of 2DA, TLK or MOD (module) files.

 ## 3. Uninstall:
 Given the complexity of this mod, a clean install of KOTOR is recommended.
 However, you can check through the installation log file if you wish to undo the changes made.